Tom Ajamie

 Thomas Ajamie (born June 25, 1960) is an American lawyer and the founder of the law firm Ajamie LLP.

+Early life and education

+Ajamie'a paternal grandfather immigrated to the U.S. from Lebanon.

+He grew up in Scottsdale, Arizona, where his father started and ran a pizza delivery business.

+Ajamie studied political science and foreign languages at Arizona State University.
+He subsequently attended the University of Notre Dame for law school.

-Professional History
+Professional history

-Ajamie worked as a trial lawyer at the law firm Baker Botts.
-During his tenure there, he successfully defended the second largest funeral and cemetery services company against a $4 billion hostile takeover bid by that industry’s largest company, SCI.
+Ajamie began his legal career as a trial lawyer at the law firm Baker Botts.
+During his tenure there, he successfully defended the world's second largest funeral and cemetery services company, Loewen Group against a $4 billion hostile takeover bid by that industry's largest company, SCI.
 In 1997, he left Baker Botts and founded the firm which is now known as Ajamie LLP.

+Ajamie LLP

-In 2001, a New York Stock Exchange panel levied a $429 million fine, the largest in history at the time, against PaineWebber broker Enrique Perusquia. on behalf of Ajamie's clients.
+In 2001, a New York Stock Exchange panel levied a $429 million fine, the largest in history at the time, against PaineWebber broker Enrique Perusquia on behalf of Ajamie's clients.

 In 2006, a New York Stock Exchange arbitration panel returned a $14.5 million penalty, the third largest ever at the time, against Prudential Equity Group on behalf of his clients.

-In 2010, he won the largest civil RICO jury verdict in United States history, on behalf of his client ADT Security Services.
+In 2010, he won the largest civil RICO jury verdict in United States history on behalf of his client ADT Security Services.